Shipping Forecast: Related forecasts

 Similar broadcasts are given by HM Coastguard to vessels at sea tuned into marine VHF and MF radio frequencies.
 HM Coastguard's broadcasts can only be heard by vessels or persons using or tuned into marine VHF and MF radio frequencies, whereas the Shipping Forecast can be heard by anyone tuned into BBC Radio 4.
 The Coastguard's broadcasts follow the same format as the shipping forecast using the same terminology and style, but the information only normally applies to the area sector or region covered by that particular Coastguard Co-ordination Centre (such as the Bristol Channel, for instance).

 Announcements of pending broadcasts by HM Coastguard are given on marine channel 16 VHF and are announced with (e.g.), "Sécurité.
 All stations.
 This is Milford Haven Coastguard...
-For the Maritime Safety Information, list on Channel 62.
+For the Maritime Safety Information, listen on VHF Channel 62.
 This is Milford Haven Coastguard."

 A similar broadcast on MF is initially announced on 2182 kHz, with a further frequency specified, e.g., 1770 kHz.
 VHF optimum range is approximately 30 nmi, effectively line of sight, whereas MF range is much greater at approximately 150 nmi, allowing ships in the Atlantic Ocean and North Sea to receive the broadcast.

 The forecasts sent over the Navtex system use a similar format and the same sea areas.

 RTÉ Radio 1 broadcasts coastal reports for Ireland similar to those in the Shipping Forecast for the UK.
 In Sweden, Sveriges Radio P1 broadcasts maritime weather broadcasts (Land- och sjöväderrapporten) similar to the Shipping Forecast during its weather forecasts which it receives from the SMHI.
 In the areas covered by the British Shipping Forecast, the Swedish forecast uses the same names but translated into Swedish; for example, German Bight is known as Tyska bukten.